 Happy Easter and Happy Passover to our readers and listeners around the world.
-As is traditional, we offer our annual reprise of Steyn's take on Mel Gibson's blockbuster The Passion of the Christ and a re-broadcast of Mark's adaptation of Victor Hugo's Notre-Dame de Paris, first broadcast after the Holy Week fire of 2019: There have been no services at Notre-Dame since that conflagration, and its silence and emptiness have now spread to many churches across Christendom.
-To mitigate that silence, we have some poetry and music for Easter on this weekend's Mark Steyn Show.
+We have plenty of seasonal content for you: Laura Rosen Cohen's thoughts on Passover at Laura's Links, favourites by Haydn and Allegri on Mark's Good Friday Clubland Q&A, and a meditation by T S Eliot as Steyn's Sunday video poem.
+If that's not enough, we also have Mark's take on Mel Gibson's blockbuster The Passion of the Christ and his adaptation of Victor Hugo's Notre-Dame de Paris, first broadcast after the Holy Week fire of 2019: There have been no services at Notre-Dame since that conflagration, and its silence and emptiness have now spread to many churches across Christendom.

 To listen to our "Easter Parade" podcast, simply click the button above - and don't forget that Mark's beloved book A Song For The Season, which includes his essay on "Easter Parade", is also out in eBook - at Amazon, Barnes & Noble, Indigo-Chapters in Canada, and worldwide.
 So, whatever your preferred digital distribution method, you can be reading it within a minute!

 Alternatively you can order your personally autographed copy of the good old-fashioned print edition of Song For The Season exclusively from the SteynOnline bookstore - and, if you're a Mark Steyn Club member, remember to enter your promo code at checkout to enjoy special member pricing.
 For more on The Mark Steyn Club, fast approaching its sixth birthday, see here - and don't forget our special Gift Membership.

 Join us on Easter Monday for more thoughts on the state of Christendom on The Mark Steyn Show.